 With these tips, you will find sleeping on an airplane to be much easier than you thought, and you will learn the best ultimate flight sleep checklist!

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Choose the Right Seat

-Choosing the right seat is super important to actually sleeping on an airplane!
+Choosing the right seat is super important to actually sleep on an airplane!
 This can be subjective though, as everyone seems to have a different preference of where they like to sit on an airplane.

 The window seat is good to prop your pillow up against the window, giving you different sleeping positions.
 Plus, the window seat is fun!
 You can get some extra entertainment by just looking out the window.
 In the end, it’s up to you!

 If you are unhappy with your seat, you might want to talk to the travel attendant at the flight desk prior to boarding.
 Sometimes there might be empty rows or seats with empty seats next to them.
 These are always good to snag up if you can!